 The Rocks Estate

-The Rocks Estate includes several buildings listed on the National Register of Historic Places.
-A maintained trails system welcomes visitors year-round, leading guests on short, easy strolls or longer hikes, past scenic views of the mountains of the Presidential Range and preserved wildlife habitat.
+Originally the summer home of the well-heeled Glessner family, The Rocks Estate includes several buildings listed on the National Register of Historic Places.
+A maintained trails system welcomes visitors year-round, meandering through the Estate, leading guests on short, easy strolls or longer hikes, past magnificent views of the Presidential Range and preserved wildlife habitat.